-Cost per click is the amount you pay on an advertising platform for each click.
+Cost per click is the amount you pay on an advertising platform for each click generated.

 CPC is the English abbreviation of Cost Per Click.
 CPC is a calculation model for online advertising.
 An amount is actually agreed per click.
-The advertiser pays a certain amount at a time when the advertisement is clicked.
-The number of times the ad is displayed is separate from it.
+The advertiser pays a certain amount based on the number of times that the advertisement is clicked.
+Take note that the number of times the ad is displayed is different.
 For example, an ad can display 100 times and receive 10 clicks.
-The CPC calculation model only pays the clicks.
+The CPC calculation model only pays for the clicks.

-You can choose automatic bidding and bidding manually.
-With automatic bidding, Google chooses the bid amounts that fallwithin your budget.
-Be careful not to put your daily budget too high, because it can go hard!
-Automatic bidding is useful if you haven't mastered the AdWords system as well.
-With manual bidding, however, you can achieve a better return.
+You can choose automatic bidding and manual bidding.
+With automatic bidding, Google chooses a bid amount that falls within your budget.
+Be careful not to overestimate your daily budget, because it can quickly go south!
+Automatic bidding is useful if you haven't mastered the AdWords system yet.
+With manual bidding, however, you can achieve better returns.

-With manual bidding you choose the bid amounts yourself.
-The advantage is that you have full control over the amount you have for a click.
-Manually bidding is advisable if, for example, you have more money for one word than for another word.
-With automatic bidding you don't have this in hand.
+With manual bidding you get to choose the bid amounts by yourself.
+The advantage is that you have full control over the amount you offer for a click.
+Manual bidding is advisable if, for example, you have more money for one word than for another word.
+With automatic bidding you don't get to control this.

 Google AdWords can give you a maximum of the cost of a click, which is the maximum CPC bid (Max CPC).
-This is the highest amount The advertiser is willing to pay for a click.
+This is the highest amount that the advertiser is willing to pay for a click.
 Sometimes the CPC pricing model also mentions pay per click (PPC, Pay-per-click).